NorfairKing/easyspec/README.md

 ```
 $ ls MySort.hs
 MySort.hs
-$ stack exec easyspec -- discover MySort.hs mySort
+$ stack exec easyspec -- discover MySort.hs MySort.mySort
 myIsSorted (mySort xs) = True
 mySort (mySort xs) = mySort xs
 xs <= mySort xs = myIsSorted xs
 mySort xs <= xs = True
 ```

-If you don't specify a focus function, `easyspec` will find the properties of _all_ the functions in scope.
+If you don't specify a focus function, and use the `full-background` strategy, `easyspec` will find the properties of _all_ the functions in scope.
 Take care, this may take a lot longer.
 The output should look something like the following:

 ```
-$ stack exec easyspec -- discover MySort.hs
+$ stack exec easyspec -- discover MySort.hs MySort.mySort --strategy=full-background
 otherwise = True
 x && x = x
 x && True = x